TomObungu/physics.md/OCR A Level Physics/Specification/Thermal Physics/Brownian Motion.md

 The significance of elastic collisions means that the kinetic energy within the collisions is conserved and the

+Brownian motion typically implies that the motion of the pollen grains is random and that the size of the molecules of the liquid are smaller than the pollen grain.

+-

 It is possible to observe Brownian motion through a microscope:
 ![[Pasted image 20251002161801.png]]
 N
 In this experiment, it is possible to see that the randomness is caused by air molecules constantly striking the smoke particles.
-The mean kinetic energy of the smoke particles of the air molecules
+The mean kinetic energy of the smoke particles of the air molecules.
+However the air molecules
 ![[Pasted image 20251002161818.png]]